Determining the effect of cover cropping legacy on mycotoxin accumulation and fusarium disease in maize

 Fig 1.
 Field soil from the cover crop cocktail field site was collected with the help of members of a collaborating lab and stored in a cold room until experimental use.

 To address Objective 1b (Assess the effect of cover crop legacy on the DON contamination of ears of successive maize due to Gibberella ear rot disease), maize ears were inoculated with F. graminearum in each maize plot as part of the cover crop cocktail trial during the 2021 and 2022 growing seasons.
-Ten plants per plot will be inoculated with F. graminearum or H2O (control).
-This will be performed on all four replicate plots of individually cover cropped treatments (triticale, oats, canola, forage radish, winter pea, clover), as well as the four fallow treatment plots.
+Ten plants per plot were inoculated with F. graminearum or H2O (control).
+This was performed on all four replicate plots of individually cover cropped treatments (triticale, oats, canola, forage radish, winter pea, clover), as well as the four fallow treatment plots.

 Due to observations of extremely high disease pressure in 2021, the inoculation strategy and disease severity measurement was modified for 2022.
 A toothpick inoculation method was performed rather than a silk channel injection.
 Sterilized toothpicks were colonized with F. graminearum by incubating for three weeks in flasks with an 0.5mm layer of liquid Czapek-Dox media and an F. graminearum spore suspension or just Czapek-Dox media (control).
 Fourteen days after silk emergence, when kernels were developing and beginning to milk, one toothpick was stabbed into the side of each ear and left in the ear until harvest (Fig 2).

 During both years, inoculated ears from each replicate plot were pooled, as well as a group of non-inoculated ears in each plot.
-These samples will be ground and analyzed for mycotoxin levels.
-Two analyses will occur per sample to ensure analysis accuracy.
-The major mycotoxin associated with F. graminearum colonization of maize is deoxynivalenol (DON).
-The level of DON contamination will be measured through high pressure liquid chromatography – UV detection (HPLC-UV) as described by Yoshizawa et al. (2001)34.
+These samples were ground and analyzed for mycotoxin levels.
+Two analyses were performed per sample to ensure analysis accuracy.
+The major mycotoxin associated with F. graminearum is deoxynivalenol (DON).
+DON accumulation was measured through high pressure liquid chromatography – ultraviolet detection (HPLC-UV) following an immunoaffinity cleanup.

-The relationship between cover crop legacy, ear rot severity, and DON contamination will be analyzed using a Kruskal-Wallis HSD test in Rstudio with the p-value = 0.05.
-Mean comparisons of treatments will be made using a Tukey-HSD test.
-Regression models will be used to characterize the relationship between individual cover crop treatments and DON contamination.
+The relationship between cover crop legacy and mycotoxin contamination was analyzed using a two-way ANOVA test in Rstudio with the p-value = 0.05.
+Mean comparisons of treatments were made using a Tukey-HSD test.
+Regression models were used to characterize the relationship between individual cover crop treatments and DON contamination.

 Fig2